 Fraudsters are always looking for ways to scam people, and the COVID-19 public health emergency was n no exception.
 Scammers have promoted false cures, sold phony personal protective equipment, given people illegitimate COVID tests, and billed Medicare for sham tests and treatments.
 Now, they are targeting vaccines.

 Even years after the pandemic began, con artists continue to use vaccine scams to swindle unsuspecting consumers.
-"When it comes to being a scammer, it's a full-time job," said Genevieve Waterman, Director of Corporate Partnerships and Engagement at NCOA.
+"When it comes to being a scammer, it's a full-time job," said Jessica Johnston, NCOA's Senior Director for the Center for Economic Well-Being.

 These bad actors’ goals are simple: to get their hands on your sensitive personal information.
 This information can then be used to steal your personal and/or medical identity—or to outright steal your money by hacking into your private bank accounts.
 But you can stop scammers in their tracks by empowering yourself with knowledge.